 DELIVERIES TO SCHOOL: If homework, classroom projects, PE clothes, etc. need to be dropped off, they may be done so in the front office with Mrs. Spicklemeier.
 NO FOOD, LUNCHES, FLOWERS, BALLOONS, GIFTS, ETC. MAY BE DELIVERED TO THE SCHOOL AT ANYTIME.

 COLLEGE BOUND?
-NEED AN OFFICIAL TRANSCRIPT SENT TO A COLLEGE?: This year the college admissions process will become a littler easier for the students of
+NEED AN OFFICIAL TRANSCRIPT SENT TO A COLLEGE?: This year the college admissions process will become a littler easier for the students of El Dorado High School.
+The district has partnered with Parchment to handle transcript requests electronically.
+The students of EDHS can now order their transcripts online with ease and 24/7 convenience of the Web.

 STUDENT PARKING REGULATIONS: Students who drive a motor vehicle to school MUST have a parking permit.
 Permits are issued to Seniors and Juniors only until the 400 allotted spaces have been issued.